benoitc/gunicorn/docs/content/roadmap.md

 ## Next

-Larger pieces of work that are planned but not started.
+Larger pieces of work that are planned, or begun but not landed.

 **Serving AI workloads.** Dirty arbiters already give a model its own process pool, with per-app worker allocation and streaming responses.
 The work ahead is